sanjaikumar-56/100DaysOfCode-DS-ML/README.md

 Feature scaling ensures that numerical features are on the same scale, improving model accuracy and convergence.
 **Standardization** centers data around the mean with unit variance, while **Normalization** rescales values between 0 and 1.
 These steps are essential in **machine learning preprocessing**.

+## 🧩 Day 38 - Encoding Categorical Variables

+### 🔹 Topics Covered
+- Label Encoding using `LabelEncoder()`
+- One-Hot Encoding using `OneHotEncoder()`
+- Handling text data for ML models
+- Creating new encoded columns
+- Understanding the difference between Label and One-Hot Encoding

+### 🧠 Summary
+Machine learning models work only with numerical data — categorical text values must be encoded.
+**Label Encoding** converts categories to numeric labels, while **One-Hot Encoding** creates binary columns for each category.
+These techniques are fundamental for preparing datasets for supervised learning models.